-Option "0E3" and "0E9" determine which power-line voltage is selected at the factory.
+Option 0EM, 0E3, and 0E9 determine which power-line voltage is selected at the factory.
 The standard unit is configured for 115 Vac \pm 10%, 47-63 Hz input voltage.
-For more information about changing the power-line voltage setting, see "Power-Line Voltage Selection", starting on page 22 in this page.
+For more information about changing the power-line voltage setting, see "Power-Line Voltage Selection", starting on page 22 in this chapter.